Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

 Freshwater Reservoir Pond

-The water source for the facility is the Highwood River, granted under an approved water license transfer, not groundwater.
-A clay-lined freshwater reservoir will temporarily hold water from the Highwood River before being used to blend with manure and organic food resources.
+The water source for the facility will be the Highwood River, granted under an approved water license transfer.
+Groundwater will not be used.
+A clay-lined freshwater reservoir will be used to temporarily hold water from the Highwood River prior to being used to hydrate and blend with manure and organic food resources.
 No process water or runoff will be stored in the freshwater reservoir.
-See the Water section of the FAQ page to learn more about water use.

 5